computational-genomics-lab/STMAP/README.md

 **Run Example**
 You can launch a run for projectConfig.py using the following commandline:

-    mkdir RNASeq-Analysis
+    mkdir MetagenomeAnalysis
-    cd RNASeq-Analysis
+    cd MetagenomeAnalysis

-    [RNASeq-Analysis]$ projectConfig.py -i /storage/DATA/annotatedData/74/genecall/RNAseq_74_all/heatshock -p testDir -r pe -d prokaryote -g yes -o 74Testsymlink -e tsucheta@gmail.com
+    [MetagenomeAnalysis]$ projectConfig.py -i /home/sutripa/MetagenomeAnalysis/data -p metagenome_demo_analysis -d prokaryote -o metagenome_symlink -e tsucheta@gmail.com

-Make sure your input directory contains all the data including the RNAseq files, genome fasta file and annotation file.
-Once this commandline is executed, the script is going to iterate over the files in the directory and asks for user input such as whether the read type is pe, genome or annotation type or if the user wants to exclude the files from data analysis.
+Make sure your input directory contains all the data including the metagenome WGS files.
+Once this commandline is executed, the script is going to iterate over the files in the directory and asks for user input such as whether the read type is pe [Illumina paired end], ont [nanopore] or pac [pacBio] type or if the user wants to exclude the files from data analysis.
 The workflow takes 2 conditions at a time and generates conditions based on the file pre-fixes.

-When providing conditions as input make sure to only provide alphanumeric characters.
+If user wants to perform enrichment analysis, then user has to provide conditions associated with each sample.When providing conditions as input make sure to only provide alphanumeric characters.
 Providing a "-" or "_"  may not work.
 In case, the file name pre-fixes are in-correct, then one needs to fix it at this time.
 Also make sure you are not including more than one condition.
 In that case, the program will exit with error.

+If user wants to perform genome resolved metagenomics or taxonomy profiling, user need to provide a single condition name.

+Output
+    1.  a project folder in the name of ``metagenome_demo_analysis`` will be generated

+    2. a configuration folder in the name of config containing 3 files

+      a. metagenome_condition.tsv
+      b. metagenome_group.tsv
+      b. pe_samples.lst
+      c. samples.txt

+    3. A folder named ``metagenome_symlink`` (provided as parameter to --symLinkDir) will be created which contains the symbolic links to the read files present    in the inputData (/home/sutripa/Documents/scriptome_metaphlan/data) folder

+    The ``metagenome_condition.tsv`` file contains the sample names with their associated environmental conditions, which will be used for condition based genome   binning and differential enrichment analysis.
+Kindly check the generated files and modify if required

 Commands to run Metagenome Analysis Workflow
 --------------------------------------------